skylight-hq/skylight.digital/pages/brand/identity/colors.md

 4. **Red:** energy, passion, authority, confidence
 {: .list--circle }

-These colors and their meanings help define the way that our audience perceives Skylight’s brand.
-It also helps us create assets that reflect certain emotions that we want to evoke.
+These colors and their meanings help define the way our audience feels about Skylight’s brand.
+It also helps us create assets that reflect the emotions we want to evoke.
 Using primary colors demonstrates how we start with basic building blocks, and can combine them into anything.
   </div>
 </div>